-The installer must have a personal computer or data terminal equipped with terminal emulation software.
+The installer must have a laptop computer or data terminal equipped with terminal emulation software.
 We suggest that you use something like HyperTerminal by HILGRAEVE.
-Use the personal computer to program the VPS.
+Use the computer to program the VPS.
 Terminal emulation software enables the keyboard to be used as a data entry device.

-While both the personal computer and data terminal are working, the personal computer allows screens to be saved in a file throughout the process.
+While both the laptop and data terminal are working, the laptop allows screens to be saved in a file throughout the process.
 It is often helpful to retrieve these files later if technical support is needed.